CommonWalrus/TechnicalWritingPortfolio/Call forward and removal instructions.md

-### How to add or remove call forwards in Coredial (Select Medical and most other customers)
+### How to add or remove call forwards in VoiP Service 1
 1. In the customers tab, locate the site with its identification number or name.
 2. Navigate to services, then phone numbers.
 3. Select the phone number you wish to forward or unforward.